 Note: do not use the

--aoptions, as they preserve file permissions.
+-goptions, as they preserve file owner/group.
 This could cause problems with user quotas, as they are based on the owner/group of files.

 The protocol nodes (

 protocol2.deepsense.ca) are specifically meant for large data transfers.
 However, they are only accessible via samba.